 In 2018, the government released a \$1.9 billion National Research Infrastructure Investment Plan, which included SeaSim funding for expansion of the large tank experimental areas, capital life cycle replacements and merit based open access to 35% of the facility under a national facility model.
-The funding was due to commence in 2024.
 The 2020-21 Budget included \$36.3M over three years from 2020-21 for the early implementation of the Sea Simulator project to support the Great Barrier Reef Restoration and Adaption Program (RRAP), effectively bringing the Investment Plan funding forward by bridging the gap between now and the original commencement time of 2023-24.